social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 Consider a social media "echo chamber", centered around a popular user on 𝕏 or Bluesky.
 Whenever the user posts something, he starts a conversation among his followers.

 This user and his followers have strong opinions.
-When somebody replies to his posts in a way that challenges his worldview, the followers will dog-pile the offender, overwhelming them with critical or even abusive responses.
+When somebody replies to his posts in a way that challenges his worldview, the followers dog-pile the offender, overwhelming them with critical or even abusive responses.
 If they don't withdraw from the conversation, they get blocked, while the most obsequious defenders of the orthodoxy might get retweeted and attract new followers.

 A very simplified view of this situation is that a *social protocol* has emerged that a group of like-minded people use for enforcing the worldview of that echo chamber.